DataDog/hiring-engineers/answersRob.md

 I added the min_collection_interval metric at instance level (because it is Agent 6) and set the value to 45.
 <img src="https://image.ibb.co/nosaue/photo_my_metric_yaml_code.png"/>

-10. Bonus Question - An additional approach to modifying the collection interval is programatically by importing the time module and placing time.sleep(45) above the self.gauge() call.
+10. Bonus Question - An additional approach to modifying the collection interval is programmatically by importing the time module and placing time.sleep(45) above the self.gauge() call.

 ## Visualizing Data

-1. To create the Timeboard via the Datadog API I first created an application key within the portal.
+1. To create the timeboard via the Datadog API I first created an application key within the portal.
 <img src="https://image.ibb.co/b0UzLK/photo_timeboard_api_application_key.png"/>

 2. I installed the datadog module via PIP, enabling my timeboard code to compile: